ayfoo1/fyp/README.md

 **Steps to perform on data:**
-  1) Select features to look into (revenue, incident type, incident year, employee count, assets lost)
+  1) Select features to look into (incident type, incident year, employee size, assets lost)

   **Preprocess**: get each feature into a column and combine all columns to get the proper dataframe for visualisation

-  2) Get all revenue entries (in many different currencies) Convert all currencies to USD

-  3) Get the average employee count as employee count is only given in ranges(eg. 1-100)
+  2) Get the average employee size as employee count is only given in ranges(eg. 1-100)

-  4) Get the incident types(total 7) which also has many subtypes for each of the 7 types, located in column 'action. <incident type> .variety. <incident subtype>'
+  3) Get the incident types which also has many subtypes for each type, located in column 'action. <incident type> .variety. <incident subtype>'

   4) Get all asset loss entries (in many different currencies)